 Road 622 is a hazardous drive below sea level when the tide is high

-Road 622 is one of the most defiant drives in the world.
-Located on the coast of the fjord Dýrafjörður in the mountainous peninsula Westfjords of northwestern Iceland, some say it’s the most terrifying road in the country.
-That is an insanely beautiful route to take with the road carved into and under cliffs and great mountain views all the way.
-If you have a Jeep, 4x4 experience, time and steel nerves, it is possible to drive this road.
+Road 622 is one of the most challenging drives on Earth.
+Located on the coast of the Dýrafjörður fjord in the Westfjords of Iceland, some describe it as the most terrifying road in the country.
+It is an incredibly beautiful route, with the road carved into and under cliffs, offering stunning mountain views throughout.
+If you have a Jeep, 4x4 experience, time, and strong nerves, driving this road is possible.

-The road, also known as Svalvogur road, is totally unpaved.
-It’s 51.0 km (31.68 miles) long, running from Þingeyri to Hrafnseyri, through the Dýrafjördur and Arnarfjördur fjords in the mountainous peninsula Westfjords.
-To drive on this road you need a 4x4 with high ground clearance.
-It's a loose rocky track, and sometimes muddy.
-Expect rough gravel, and even mud, and you have to go on low tide on the south part of it.
-A large portion of it is also below sea level when the tide is high.
-The road is also known as Kjaransbraut - the Kjaran's Avenue.
-Remember that inexperienced drivers can easily lose control of the car on unpaved roads.
-Surprisingly it does not carry an "F" label and yet it is a real good 4x4 track.
+Road 622, also known as Svalvogur Road, is entirely unpaved.
+It spans 51.0 km (31.68 miles), running from Þingeyri to Hrafnseyri, passing through the Dýrafjördur and Arnarfjördur fjords in the mountainous Westfjords peninsula.
+To drive on this road, a 4x4 with high ground clearance is necessary.
+It's a loose rocky track and sometimes muddy.
+Expect rough gravel, and even mud, and go on low tide on the south part of it.
+A significant portion of it is also below sea level when the tide is high.
+Despite its challenges, the road surprisingly does not carry an "F" label, yet it is a genuinely good 4x4 track.

 How long does it take to drive Road 622 in Iceland?

-To drive the picturesque road without stopping will take most people between 2 and 3 hours.
-It gives access to a small cove called Svalvogar.
-At the middle of the road, remember to visit the Svalvogaviti lighthouse (built in 1920).
+Driving this picturesque road without stopping typically takes between 2 and 3 hours.
+It provides access to a small cove called Svalvogar.
+In the middle of the road, don't forget to visit the Svalvogaviti lighthouse, built-in 1920.

 Is Road 622 in Iceland worth it?

-The road is very scenic and offers sweeping views of Northwestern Icelandic coastline.
-Locals call the route the Dream Road for its incredible scenery.
-It’s an insanely beautiful route to take with the road carved into and under cliffs and great mountain views all the way.
-The road offers spectacularly scenic shoreline on one hand and breathtaking mountain range, often referred to as ‘Westfjord Alps’ on the other.
+Situated in the northwestern part of the country, the road offers sweeping views of the Northwestern Icelandic coastline.
+Locals refer to it as the Dream Road due to its incredible scenery.
+It's an insanely beautiful route, with the road carved into and under cliffs, providing magnificent mountain views all the way.
+The road showcases a spectacularly scenic shoreline on one side and a breathtaking mountain range, often called the ‘Westfjord Alps,’ on the other.

 Is the Road 622 in Iceland open?

-The weather can change very rapidly and driving conditions therefore too.
-Thunderstorm activity can quickly change unpaved roads to impassable.
-The lowest lying parts of the route are usually washed away in winter storms and it is only open a couple of months, from spring through to the first storm.
-Travellers should be aware that, due to various weather conditions, the road can close unexpectedly.
-Not many people go this remote and truly impressive road, and you should ask in the gas station at Þingeyri if the road is open.
+The weather can change rapidly, affecting driving conditions.
+Thunderstorm activity can quickly render unpaved roads impassable.
+The lowest parts of the route are usually washed away in winter storms, and it is open only a couple of months, from spring through the first storm.
+Travelers should be aware that, due to various weather conditions, the road can close unexpectedly.
+Not many people venture on this remote and truly impressive road, and it's advisable to check with the gas station at Þingeyri if the road is open.
 It closes every winter due to landslides and falling rocks.
-The exposed road is dangerous in strong wind.
-Landslides and falling rocks are common.
-The road is partially near sea-level, so high water causes flooding.
-Don’t underestimate the friendly landscape in the sun.
-Weather can turn fast in Iceland.
-Also check the times and the coefficients of the tides, because it can happen that the sea comes to submerge the track at the level of the pebble area.
-It is therefore better to take this track at low tide, or by being certain that the high tide will not reach the track.
+The exposed road is dangerous in strong wind, and landslides and falling rocks are common.
+The road is partially near sea level, so high water causes flooding.
+Weather in Iceland can change quickly, and it's essential to check the times and coefficients of the tides, as the sea may submerge the track at the level of the pebble area.
+It is better to take this track at low tide or be certain that the high tide will not reach the track.
+Another challenge on the road is the strong winds: you’ll feel you’re blowing off the road.

 Is the Road 622 in Iceland scary?

-This track is therefore not to be taken lightly.
-Several risk factors must be taken into consideration: landslides which can be dangerous, leave large stones on the track, high tide which can sometimes come to the track and submerge it and the pebble area which will necessarily require a good 4x4 to be able to pass there.
+This track should not be taken lightly, considering several risk factors.
+Landslides can be dangerous, leaving large stones on the track.
+High tide can sometimes submerge the track and the pebble area, requiring a good 4x4 to pass.
 Some parts can be quite scary if you dislike steep roads with drop-offs and loose gravel.
 The road is literally on the mountain ledge.
-Driving in a small passenger car is simply and plainly irresponsible and can be very dangerous: you’ll end up with a huge rescue bill.
-Expect to be alone, this track is not very busy.
-It is not recommended to drive unaccompanied.
-In case of a problem you have to be self-reliant.
-It is very difficult to drive and bad for those afraid of heights.
-The driver has got to have nerves of steel.
-It’s pretty narrow, with overhanging rocks in places, and right on the edge in other, and you have to make sure you drive some parts of it on low tide.
-In many places this road is nothing more than a very rocky and narrow track.
+Driving in a small passenger car is irresponsible and dangerous, and it is recommended to drive accompanied.
+In case of a problem, you must be self-reliant, as the track is not very busy.
+It is not advisable for those afraid of heights, as the road is pretty narrow, with overhanging rocks in places and right on the edge in others.
+Some parts of the road are nothing more than a very rocky and narrow track.
+Properly researching the driving route, having the required vehicle and skills are essential for anyone driving in Iceland.

 Pic: marek chomiak